fommil/matrix-toolkits-java/README.md

 *MTJ* is designed to be used as a library for developing numerical applications, both for small and large scale computations.
 The library is based on [BLAS](http://www.netlib.org/blas) and [LAPACK](http://www.netlib.org/lapack) for its dense and structured sparse computations, and on the [Templates](http://www.netlib.org/templates) project for unstructured sparse operations.

-MTJ uses the [netlib-java](https://github.com/fommil/netlib-java/) project as a backend, which can be set up to use machine-optimised BLAS libraries for improved performance of dense matrix operations, falling back to a pure Java implementation.
-This ensures perfect portability, while allowing for improved performance in a production environment.
+MTJ uses the [netlib-java](https://github.com/fommil/netlib-java/) project as a backend, which can be set up to use machine-optimised BLAS libraries for improved performance of dense matrix operations.

 History
 =======